Ultrawipf/OpenFFBoard_wiki/Games-setup.md

 ## rFactor 2

-Game appears to use Sine and Damper effects.
+Game appears to use Sine and Damper effects only, no constant force.

+### Incorrect range or rotation limit

+The default for a new steering device is "Rotation limit mode: Device Driver" however RF2 does not support OpenFFB so we must set the rotation limit manually instead.

+1. Set "Rotation limit mode" to "Software"
+2. Set "Max wheel angle mode" to "Custom"
+3. Set "Default max wheel angle" to the range you have set in Open FFBoard Configurator Axis tab
+4. Set "Range set by vehicle" to "On"

+### Reversed FFB effects
 It *might* be necessary to reverse the FFB forces.
-This was necessary on Linux when running the game through Proton.
+This was necessary on Linux when running the game through Proton as well as at least one Windows user.
 According to [this post](https://forum.studio-397.com/index.php?threads/reversed-ffb-and-how-do-i-fix-it.50426/#post-834785) it may also be necessary on windows in some circumstances.

 There are two ways to do this:

-### In game controls menu
+#### In game controls menu

 Go to Settings -> Calibrate Controls.
 In the "Force Feedback Settings" section click and hold the "Force feedback strength" down arrow until you reach the negative value of the percentage currently set.

-### In the game configuration files
+#### In the game configuration files

 In `rFactor 2\UserData\player\Controller.JSON`